burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 ![SEOvGEO]({{ site.baseurl }}/assets/img/SEOvGEO.webp){: .mx-auto.d-block :}

 This is reshaping the multi billion dollar SEO industry, and it’s **happening almost overnight**.
-There’s a profound structural shift from chasing rankings to ensuring AI systems know a firm even exists, let alone recommend its products.
+There’s a profound structural shift from chasing rankings to ensuring AI systems know a firm even exists, never mind what products it sells, and why they are better than the competition.

 Most firms don’t yet have a strategy for their own internal [retrieval pipelines](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/), let alone how to expose those pipelines to the outside world.
 (An API strategy for legacy structured databases doesn’t cut it.)